VinAIResearch/PhoNLP/README.md

 ## Installation

 PhoNLP supports Python 3.6 or later.
-You can install PhoNLP via pipby using the command line:
+You can install PhoNLP via pip by using the command line:
 ```sh
 pip install phonlp
 ```